Homotopy momentum sections on multisymplectic manifolds: Homotopy momentum section

 It means that $\mu_0 = \pi$ satisfies Equation \eqref{homotopyMS4} with $H = \momega$ for $n=2$.
 Here $\mu_1=0$. \end{example}

-\begin{example}[twisted $R$-Poisson structure] A twisted $R$-Poisson manifold $(M, \pi, J, H)$ \cite{Chatzistavrakidis:2021nom} is a kind of higher dimensional generalization of the twisted Poisson structure.
-Let $\pi \in \Gamma(\wedge^2 TM)$ be a Poisson bivector field on $M$. i.e., $\pi$ is a bivector field satisfying $[\pi,\pi]_S=0$. $H$ is a closed $(n+1)$-form, and $J \in \Gamma(\wedge^{n} TM)$ is an $n$-multivector field. \footnote{An $n$-multivector field is denoted by $J$ in this paper though it is denoted by $R$ in \cite{Chatzistavrakidis:2021nom}. } The Poisson bivector field $\pi$ induces a Lie algebroid structure on $T^*M$ as written in Example \ref{Poisson}.
-The $R$-Poisson structure $(\pi, J, H)$ is defined by the triple satisfying the equation
+\begin{example}[twisted $R$-Poisson structure] A twisted $R$-Poisson manifold $(M, \pi, J, H)$ \cite{Chatzistavrakidis:2021nom} is regarded as a higher dimensional generalization of the twisted Poisson structure.
+Let $\pi \in \Gamma(\wedge^2 TM)$ be a Poisson bivector field on $M$. i.e., $\pi$ is a bivector field satisfying $[\pi,\pi]_S=0$. $H$ is a closed $(n+1)$-form, and $J \in \Gamma(\wedge^{n} TM)$ is an $n$-multivector field. \footnote{An $n$-multivector field is denoted by $J$ in this paper though it is denoted by $R$ in \cite{Chatzistavrakidis:2021nom}. } The $R$-Poisson structure $(\pi, J, H)$ is defined by the triple satisfying the equation